What Is an Unsafe Discharge From Hospital Facilities? 5 Red Flags

 A doctor and a nurse discharge a patient from a hospital.

-When a patient is discharged, this usually means they’re medically cleared for the next phase of their treatment plan — either continued at home or another health center.
+When a patient is discharged, this usually means they’re medically cleared for the next phase of their treatment plan — continued either at home or at another health center.
 But sometimes, important steps of the care process are missed, and patients are discharged too early.
-But what is an unsafe discharge from hospital facilities and how is it defined?
+What is an unsafe discharge from hospital facilities and how is it defined?

 Releasing a patient before they’re ready or prepared to leave is considered medical malpractice and can have consequences for all involved parties.
 To help you prevent this at your facility, we’ll walk you through what unsafe discharge is, why it happens, and red flags to look for in each of the care steps leading up to discharge.